Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

 Unless otherwise stated, we assume that that the branches of all logarithms have cuts looking in negative direction along the real line.
-Note that the real part $\Re S(w;\chi,\eta)$ is well-defined and continuous for all $w\in\C$. \end{definition}
+Note that the real part $\Re S(w;\chi,\eta)$ is well defined and continuous for all $w\in\C$. \end{definition}

 Denote also

 and